Configure SAML SSO with Okta | HeyGen Academy

 Welcome to HeyGen Academy.

-In this lesson, you’ll learn how to set up Single Sign-On (SSO) using Okta for your HeyGen workspace.
+In this lesson, you will learn how to set up Single Sign-On (SSO) using Okta for your HeyGen workspace.

-SSO allows your team to log in once and securely access HeyGen using company credentials, without managing additional passwords.
-Once enabled and configured, users can sign in directly through Okta.
+SSO allows your team to log in once and securely access HeyGen using your organisation’s credentials, without having to manage extra passwords.
+Once it is enabled and configured, users can sign in directly through Okta.

 Create the HeyGen app in Okta